accordproject/techdocs/docs/model-classes.md

 }
 ```

+When using `identified by`, the explicitly named identity field must be of type `String`.
+Identifying fields of other types are not supported.

 ## Assets

 An asset is a class declaration that has a single `String` property which acts as an identifier.
 You can use the `modelManager.getAssetDeclarations` API to look up all assets.